 One of the great political clichés is that oppositions don’t win elections, governments lose them.
 But that’s not entirely true.
 In 1983 Michael Foot’s Labour lost the election.
 The same was true of Neil Kinnock‘s Labour in 1992, and indeed Ed Miliband‘s Labour in 2015.
 None of these were defeated by strong, competent governments boasting a track record of success; they were beaten because, on every occasion, the opposition leader simply didn’t look like a credible prime minister.

-It is as certain as anything can be in politics that the same will be true this time.
+It is as certain as anything can be in politics that the same will be the case this time.
 True, a poll published a couple of days ago showed public support for Labour policies on free school meals, a higher minimum wage and increased income tax for other people.
 But none of that counts for anything, because Jeremy Corbyn does not look like a credible party leader.
 He never did, he doesn’t now, and he won’t in seven weeks’ time, when we go to the polling stations.
 His own MPs don’t support him and – notwithstanding the complaints of party members – MPs matter.

 What makes it so much worse for Labour this time is that the rest of the front-line are equally unconvincing.
 In 1983 Foot’s team was genuinely impressive: Peter Shore as shadow chancellor, Denis Healey as shadow foreign secretary and Roy Hattersley as shadow home secretary.
 Their counterparts today are John McDonnell, Emily Thornberry and Diane Abbott.
 By any criteria – save that of gender-balance – this is not an improvement.